Alvarez blasts Baker, Astros to World Series title vs Phils

 Astros rookie shortstop Jeremy Peña was the World Series MVP after getting another key hit, a single to set up Alvarez's drive.

-The 25-year-old star from the Dominican Republic also won a Gold Glove award and AL Championship Series MVP — Peña is the first hitter to win those three awards in a career, and he did it all in his first season, per OptaSTATS.
+The 25-year-old star born in the Dominican Republic also won a Gold Glove award and AL Championship Series MVP — Peña is the first hitter to win those three awards in a career, and he did it all in his first season, per OptaSTATS.

-Alvarez’s homer cleared the batter’s eye in straightaway center, the backdrop that extends 40 feet above the field, and made it 3-1.
+Alvarez’s homer cleared the batter’s eye in straightaway center, the backdrop that extends 40 feet above the field.
 It was the first time the Cuban slugger connected since the first two games this postseason.

+“This time what I did, I just tried to stay a little bit calm, select a good pitch to swing at," he said.
+“And that’s what I did.”

 Christian Vázquez added an RBI single later in the inning to make it 4-1.